Chapter 6:

 “Yeah, but I’m not a fairy so try not to aim too high,” she mutters, embarrassed at her inability to think of something better to make up for her mistake.
 Hopefully her plan won’t be as much of a flop.

 With a few more modifications from Youta, the preparations are complete.
 For now, Youta instructs Asuka on where to look to locate Venus and Neptune.
 She keeps her right eye shut while the left one peers into the scope.
-This telescope was the type with an eyepiece you can look down into and see reflections from the mirror places inside, so her neck was not craning upwards.
+This telescope was the type with an eyepiece one can look down into and see reflections from the mirrors placed inside, so her neck was not craning upwards.

 “By the way,” she makes sure to choose her words carefully this time, “how are you able to tell what’s happening without your glasses?”